 True Love Requires Action

 True love requires action.
-We can speak of love all day long—we can writenotes or poems that proclaim it, sing songs that praise it, and preachsermons that encourage it—but until we manifest that love in action, ourwords are nothing but “sounding brass, or tinkling cymbal.”
+We can speak of love all day long—we can writenotes or poems that proclaim it, sing songs that praise it, and preachsermons that encourage it—but until we manifest that love in action, ourwords are nothing but “sounding brass, or a tinkling cymbal.”
 11

 Christ did not just speak about love; He showed it each day of His life.
 Hedid not remove Himself from the crowd.
 Being amidst the people, Jesusreached out to the one.
 He rescued the lost.
-He didn’t just teach classabout reaching out in love and then delegate the actual work to others.
+He didn’t just teach a classabout reaching out in love and then delegate the actual work to others.
 Henot only taught but also showed us how to “succor the weak, lift up thehands which hang down, and strengthen the feeble knees.”
 12

 Christ knows how to minister to others perfectly.
-When the Saviorstretches out His hands, those He touches are uplifted and becomegreater, stronger, and better people as result.
+When the Saviorstretches out His hands, those He touches are uplifted and becomegreater, stronger, and better people as a result.

 If we are His hands, should we not do the same?